 Nursing informatics is a combination of cognitive science, computer science, information science, and nursing science.
 It includes the development, analysis, and evaluation of information systems augmented by technologies that support, enhance and manage patient care.

 In the classroom and in practice, students have an opportunity to observe, apply, analyze, and practice processes and skills relevant to nursing informatics.
 The Nursing Informatics concentration stresses the development of leadership in nursing.

-Graduates of this area of concentration are eligible for the Nursing Informatics Certification Exam, offered by the American Nurses Credentialing Center (ANCC) and prepared for the theoretical components of the Certified Professional in Healthcare Information & Management Systems (CAHIMS) or Certified Professional in Healthcare Information & Management Systems (CPHIMS), offered by Healthcare Information and Management Systems (HIMMS).
+Graduates of this area of concentration are eligible for the Nursing Informatics Certification Exam, offered by the American Nurses Credentialing Center (ANCC) and prepared for the theoretical components of the Certified Associate in Health Information & Management Systems (CAHIMS) or Certified Professional in Healthcare Information & Management Systems (CPHIMS), offered by Healthcare Information and Management Systems (HIMMS).
 (Note: Visit the ANCC and HIMSS websites for eligibility requirements.)

 Career opportunities for graduates with this specialty are numerous.
 Informatics nurses are involved in practice, education, research, administration, and consultation and can work in public, private, or corporate settings.